 The project site is located on the CSULB campus which is in the eastern part of the City of Long Beach, California.
 The City of Long Beach is surrounded by the cities of Paramount and Lakewood to the north; the Pacific Ocean to the south; the cities of Hawaiian Gardens, Cypress, Los Alamitos, and Seal Beach, as well as the unincorporated Orange County community of Rossmoor, to the east; and the cities of Los Angeles, Carson, and Compton to the west, as shown in Figure 2-1.
 The CSULB campus encompasses 322 acres and is bounded by East Atherton Street on the north, East 7th Street on the south, Palo Verde Avenue on the east, and Bellflower Boulevard on the west, as shown in Figure 2-1.
 Primary vehicular access to the campus is via Earl Warren Drive and Merriam Way from East Atherton Street; State University Drive from Palo Verde Avenue; West Campus Drive and East Campus Drive from East 7th Street; and Beach Drive from Bellflower Boulevard.
-Interstate 405 runs east-west north of the campus and provides regional access to the campus via access ramps at Palo Verde Avenue and Bellflower Boulevard.
-State Route 22 provides direct access to East 7th Street just southeast of the campus.
+Interstate 405 runs east-west north of the campus and provides regional access to the campus via access to East 7th Street just southeast of the campus.
 Interstate 605 terminates at Interstate 405 and State Route 22, approximately one mile east of campus.